teadeveloper/awscloudexplorer/README.md

 ### About The Project & Motivation

+Cloud Explorer was created as a proof of concept with the goal of learning AWS Boto and Python.

-Cloud Explorer is a tool for TUI lovers to explore the resources in AWS Cloud using a TUI (terminal user interface) instead a GUI or AWS web console, Inspired in legacy tools like Norton Commander,  who was programming in the 80s or 90s are going to have a TUI experience using the last technology in cloud.
+It is a tool for TUI lovers to explore the resources in AWS Cloud using a TUI (terminal user interface) instead of a GUI or AWS web console, Inspired in legacy tools like Norton Commander,  who were programming in the 80s or 90s are going to have a TUI experience using the last technology in cloud.

-This the first MVP of Cloud Explorer, a lot of things to be improved, new features etc..
-This MVP is stable and you can use in your daily activities as a SysDev os SysAdmin.
+This is the first MVP of Cloud Explorer, numerous things to be improved, new features etc… This MVP is stable, and you can use in your daily activities as a SysDev os Sysadmins, but don't forget it is a Proof of concept.

 **Main features:**